 I was awe-struck by the fast-paced, exciting work that was happening all around me.
 It was completely different than what I had studied in school.

 I was about 3 years into my film career, and I started to get an itch for everything I was working on while studying fashion.
-Large branding projects, marketing campaigns, editorial photography- there wasn’t much place for it in film work.
-I knew where I wanted my life to be heading, but I was a little unsure of how to get there…
+Large branding projects, marketing campaigns, editorial photography, explorative art- there wasn’t much room for it in film work.
+I knew I wanted to get back in to the conceptual design and photography work I had been doing not so long ago, but I wasn't sure how to get there...

 I started researching the process involved in starting a business.
 And then I decided to just go for it.

-Today, I've developed a work balance that includes my creative design work and photography.
-I’ve become obsessed with learning new strategies, tweaking my process, and finding my way through entrepreneurship.
-It’s a winding road, but one I am 100% confident and satisfied with taking.
+Today, I've developed a balance between my film work, photography and design jobs, and my art.
+I dedicate time for learning new strategies, tweaking my process, and finding my way through entrepreneurship.
+It’s a winding road, but one I am 100% confident and ecstatic with taking.

 So that’s me in a nut shell.
 If you’re looking for some more fun facts, scroll down for a quickie quiz about my fave things!